IRS Tax Information for Veterans

 Financial Education and Asset Building

 Our partners recognize that financial education and asset building starts with ensuring individuals and families receive all the benefits to which they are entitled.
 These include the Earned Income Tax Credit and other tax credits, nutrition assistance, health insurance, heating/cooling allowance support and other national and local benefit programs.
-Many SPEC partners have incorporated financial education and asset building programs and services such as income support, debt and credit counseling, financial education training, banking education, home ownership and small business management into their free tax return preparation activities.
+Many SPEC partners have incorporated financial education and asset building programs and services such as income support, debt and credit counseling, financial education training, banking education, home ownership and small business management into their free tax information for veterans.

 Special Tax Considerations